AdaemmerP/lpirfs/README.md

     lag length criterion.
 The version on CRAN (0.1.1) chooses lags based on linear data and not on nonlinear lagged data.

-  - All functions now allow to include (lagged) exogenous variables and variables with exogenous data with contemporaneous impact.
+  - All functions now allow to include (lagged) exogenous data and data with with contemporaneous impact.

   - Two new functions allow to estimate linear (*lp\_lin\_iv*) and nonlinear (*lp\_nl\_iv*) impulse responses with local projections